forio/contour/src/documentation/supported_data_formats.md

 	  }
 	])

+###Additional Data

+Sometimes your data has additional dimensions.
+If that's the case, use the most verbose format and make sure that two of your dimensions are `x` and `y`, but include any others that you would like.
+For example:

+	var myData = { name: 'many-dimensional-series', data: [{x:1, y:1, z:2}, {x:2, y:7, z:8}, {x:3, y:5, z:4}] }

+Then, you can access the additional data by index, for example `data[0].z` returns `2`.
+See the [Scatter Plot Customization]() in the showcase for an example of this.

 ###Advantages of Automatic Conversion

 It might seem excessive to have Contour automatically convert all data series to such a verbose format.
-However, this conversion makes [exposing and exporting](#narwhal) much easier.
+However, this conversion makes [exposing and exporting](#contour) much easier.
 As the author of an `.expose()` or `.export()` function, you always know exactly what form of data you'll be receiving.